skyvers/skyve-dev-guide/chapters/appendix.md

 * Java ([www.oracle.com](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)), at least JDK 1.7
 * Eclipse IDE for Java EE developers ([www.eclipse.org](https://www.eclipse.org/downloads/)), so that the installation is in C:\\eclipse\\
-* Note: for Eclipse to start, you need to follow the steps in 'Configuring Java' section first (next section).
-* For the app server, In Eclipse, go to Help->'Eclipse Marketplace...'
-Search for 'Jboss' then choose JBoss tools for your Eclipse version, then click the 'Install' button.
 * Wildfly 10 (select the last final version available) ([http://wildfly.org](http://wildfly.org/downloads/))
 * A RDBMS which is supported by Hibernate ([www.hibernate.org](http://www.hibernate.org)) – ensure you record the